 Large parts of central Thailand were severely flooded during the year 2011.
 The Dutch Expertise Network for Flood Protection (ENW) and TU Delft performed a post-flood field investigation in cooperation with Thai partners.
 The team investigated damages due to the floods and identified a number of failures of dykes and structures in the Lower Chao Phraya river basin and the flood defence systems of industrial estates around Bangkok.
-The report can be downloaded here.

 Japan and the tsunami (2011)